BedeschiL/TaxiiServer/README.md

 Removing network taxiiserver_default
 ```

-Your flask server (this is not a production server) should listen on the port you've configured in the "api_config.yaml".
+Your Flask server (this is not a production server) should listen on the port you've configured in the "api_config.yaml."

-You can start calling it with your most loved requester.
-(Postman, curl etc).
+You can start calling it with your favorite requester (Postman, cURL, etc.).

 #### DATABASE, Handling and understanding :

-You've currently no data in the mongoDB.
-You can add somes and create examples of object, collections etc start the file called /database/init_database.py
+Currently, there is no data in the MongoDB.
+You can add some and create examples of objects, collections, etc. Start the file called /database/init_database.py.

-It'll create the DB and all the collections you need :
+It will create the DB and all the collections you need:

 - discovery_database :
     - discovery_information